BinaryMoon/pro-block-design/README.md

 ## Development Philosophy

-* Decisions not options
+* **Decisions not options**
-* Elegant simplicity (for user experience AND code)
+* **Elegant simplicity** - for user experience AND code
+* **Designed for speed** - front-end javascript and css should be as small as possible and not require libraries

+The code should:

 * Use [WordPress coding standards](https://codex.wordpress.org/WordPress_Coding_Standards)
-* Enhances core functionality before building new things
+* Enhance core functionality before building new things